 Your store name

-Your store name shows up in your browser tab, your customer emails, and your Shopify admin.
-It is one of the most frequently misconfigured settings for a simple reason, Shopify uses the same field as both your display name (what customers see) and what appears in the page title of your storefront.
 Get the capitalization and spacing exactly right because it carries over into Google search results and customer email subject lines.
-If you’re starting fresh and haven’t set one yet, the guide on how to add your store name to Shopify covers where that setting lives.
-If you’re rebranding or correcting a name set during signup, the guide on how to change a store name in Shopify walks through the change and flags the difference between your store name and your myshopify.com domain, which cannot be changed once set.
+If you are starting fresh, the guide on how to add your store name to Shopify covers where that setting lives.
+If you are rebranding, the guide on how to change a store name in Shopify walks through the change and explains the difference between your display name and your myshopify.com subdomain, which cannot be changed once it is set.

 Translating your store